etlbox/etlbox.website/doks_v1.6/content/docs/blocking-transformations/aggregation.md

 ---
 title: "Aggregation"
-description: "Details about the Aggregation"
+description: "The Aggregation class allows both standard aggregation methods, such as Sum, Count, and Average, along with custom aggregation functions and predicates."
-lead: "The Aggregation class allows both standard aggregation methods, such as Sum, Count, and Average, as well as custom aggregation functions, enabling flexible data filtering and advanced user-defined calculations during the aggregation process."
+lead: "This guide provides an overview of using both standard aggregation methods and custom logic with predicates, offering full control over how data is filtered and processed during aggregation."
 draft: false
 images: []
 menu: